 Have you ever wondered how to pay yourself?
 Can you confidently say that you are paying yourself correctly?
-When you’re rocking your creative business and you’re finally making money, you will still have personal bills to pay.
+When you’re rocking your photography business and you’re finally making money, you will still have personal bills to pay.
 How to pay yourself is a common question that I have come up from my bookkeeping clients and from members of my creative community.
 I want to help you understand it all, so I’m going to walk you through two different ways to pay yourself from your creative business.

 Business Structure and How to Pay Yourself